Iowa Residential Lease Agreement

 Bed Bugs Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
 Iowa caps late fees at $12 per day or $60 per month for monthly rent below $700, $20 per day or $100 per week for monthly rent over $700.
-Returned check fees have a $30 cap.
+Returned check fees have a $30 cap, and cannot be charged unless the landlord posts a conspicuous notice disclosing the fee.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.